-- Nine of the 18 pharmacies are commissioned to provide this service in 2021/22. - 15 of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
+- Seven of the 18 pharmacies are commissioned to provide this service in 2020/21. - 15 of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
 Three said that they do not but could make adjustments.

-Based on the above, the Health Board has identified a current need for this service to be provided in Bassaleg, and for a better spread of pharmacies in Newport itself.
+Based on the above, the Health Board has identified a current need for this service to be provided in Bassaleg and Marshfield, and for a better spread of pharmacies in Newport itself.

-- Two pharmacies are commissioned to provide this service as part of the smoking cessation level 3 service. - GP practices are able to prescribe Varenicline therefore residents of the locality are able to access the service that way as opposed to under this service.
-However, pharmacies are the only provider of a one to one motivational support and pharmacotherapy service via the level 3 smoking cessation service. - This is a relatively new service and therefore pharmacies may not yet have come forward to provide it. - With effect from June 2021, the distribution of Champix® (Varenicline) has been paused by Pfizer, the sole supplier of the product.
-It is currently unknown when supplies will become available. - 15 of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
+- Two pharmacies are commissioned to provide this service as part of the smoking cessation level 3 service. - GP practices are able to prescribe Varenicline therefore residents of the locality are able to access the service that way as opposed to under this service. - This is a relatively new service and therefore pharmacies may not yet have come forward to provide it. - 15 of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
 Three said that they do not but could make adjustments.